 But be ruthless with your purge, especially if you are dealing with a small space.

 A drawer liner is important because the wood veneer bottoms of most kitchen drawers just don’t stand up well to the abuse inflicted upon them by utensils.
 Lucky for you I have found a super-easy way to create removable and wipeable drawer liners!

 And here it is sporting its new “marble” liner:

 You can see here that the liner has just a little space on the side.
 You don’t want it to be too snug or it will not lie completely flat.
 It is also easier to remove that way.

 A system of clear plastic bins made the most sense.
-They come in many different sizes, are eary to clean and after going through the extra step of creating a nice drawer liner, you should be able to see some of it peeking through!
+They come in many different sizes, are easy to clean and after going through the extra step of creating a nice drawer liner, you’ll see some of it peeking through!

-When it comes to cheap and easy organization the dollar store is usually the first place to look for containers.
-I happened to find the ones that work best for this project in the cosmetic storage.
+When it comes to cheap and easy organization the dollar store is usually the best place to look for containers.
+I happened to find the ones that work best for this project in the cosmetic storage section.
 Not close to a dollar store?
 No problem, this set of clear plastic bins would work very well and is reasonably priced.